EPCCed/git-github-travis-lab/README.md

 Look at the `.travis.yml` job file
 ----------------------------------

 Travis CI looks for a file called `.travis.yml` in a Git repository.
 This file tells Travis CI how to build and test your software.
 In addition, this file can be used to specify any dependencies you need installed before building or testing your software.

-Look at the one in this repository.
+Look at the one in this repository:

 ```
 $ cat .travis.yml